 In addition to his political and legal career, Clay was also an active member of the American Colonization Society, which sought to resettle former slaves in Africa; he had presided over the Society's founding in 1816, and was elected its president in 1836.
 He was also an avid fan of horse racing, and did much to make Lexington, Kentucky, the center of horse racing in the United States; he was even the first person in America to own a syndicated Thoroughbred stallion.
-His Ashland estate was known for its livestock, and he was the first to import pedigreed sheep and cattle to the West.

 |The Robinson Library

 >> United States

-This page was last updated on April 11, 2017.
+This page was last updated on October 01, 2018.